dboddie/shorthand/doc/instructions.rst

 of instructions that operate on a collection of virtual registers.

 There are 16 general purpose registers, each 8 bits wide.
-Pairs of registers are used to refer to addresses that are 16 bits wide.
+Pairs of registers (typically adjacent) are used to refer to addresses that are 16 bits wide.
 Registers are implemented as bytes in a block of memory that can hold a larger number of registers than a default set of 16.
 By treating registers as elements in a byte array whose base in the larger memory block can be shifted, windows of registers can be used for different purposes.

 Subroutines
 -----------